Car dependency: Origins

 As automobile use rose drastically in the 1910s, American road administrators favored building roads to accommodate traffic.
 Administrators and engineers in the interwar period spent their resources making small adjustments to accommodate traffic such as widening lanes and adding parking spaces, as opposed to larger projects that would change the built environment altogether.
 American cities began to tear out tram systems in the 1920s.

+Leading into the 1940s, American society started to perceive the automobile in terms of necessity, rather than luxury.
+The automobile effectively filled basic transportation needs, so more and more families bought a car.
+By the dawn of the 1940s, America had fully embraced the automobile, with 88% of US households owning a car by 1941.

-Car dependency itself saw its formation around the Second World War, when urban infrastructure began to be built exclusively around the car.
+Car dependency formed around the Second World War, when urban infrastructure began to be built exclusively around the car.
 The resultant economic and built environment restructuring allowed wide adoption of automobile use.
 In the United States, the expansive manufacturing infrastructure, increase in consumerism, and the establishment of the Interstate Highway System set forth the conditions for car dependence in communities.
 In 1956, the Highway Trust Fund was established in America, reinvesting gasoline taxes back into car-based infrastructure.